web-auth/webauthn-framework/README.md

 The details for this library and the process are explained [in this dedicated page](doc/metadata-service/index.md).

-### FIDO U2F

-FIDO U2F is an old protocol, but widely adopted by a lot of web services.
-It adds a very robust and easy to use second factor authentication method.

-The details for this library and the process are explained [in this dedicated page](doc/u2f/FIDO.md).

 ### Cose Key

 TO BE WRITTEN